A proper clarinet embouchure

 You may need some trial and error to discover just how far the mouthpiece should go into your mouth.
 Getting it right means that you’ll have a better sound.

-5. Above all, keep your cheeks relaxed while you’re playing.
+5. Above all, keep your cheeks engaged while you’re playing.

 Keep your chin flat and your face engaged but not too tense.
 Sitting up straight will help with keeping your chin flat.